The RAB model explained

 LCCC's role in RAB

-With expertise in performing similar functions across the CfD and CM schemes, LCCC has been designated by DESNZ to set up and run this process.
+With expertise in performing similar functions across the Contracts for Difference (CfD) and Capacity Market (CM) schemes, we has been designated by the Department for Energy, Security and Net Zero (DESNZ) to set up and run this process.

 Ofgem will confirm to us (as the revenue collection counterparty) what payments we should make to (or receive from) the relevant licensee nuclear company in accordance with their revenue collection contract (i.e. ‘RAB payment’).

-The Nuclear Regulated Asset Base Model (Revenue Collection) Regulations 2023 sets out the payment mechanics for suppliers.
+The Nuclear Regulated Asset Base Model (Revenue Collection) Regulations 2023 page sets out the payment mechanics for Suppliers.

 - Interim Rate payments